 In short, a Folder Template is nothing but a folder layout or view.

 Whenever you create a new folder and put some files in it, Windows does its best to decide the folder template based on the content.
 If you’re storing mixed type of files in any folder, Windows automatically assigns General Items as the folder template.
 If you want to view any folder’s template, right-click the folder icon and open its Properties window.
 In here, navigate to the Customize tab where you can see the correct template optimized for the folder in question.

-2. Navigate to the View tab in ribbon bar on the top and change the settings per your wish.
+However, if you are using Windows 10, navigate to the View tab in ribbon baron the top and change the settings per your wish.
 You can change the layout and choose the folder details to display, add extra panes, adjust column width, etc.

-3. Once done with the changes, click Options to open Folder Options window.
+Once done with the changes, click Options to open the File Explorer Options, earlier called Folder Options. window.

 That is it.
 You have just generalized the view settings for a particular folder template type across the OS.
 Hope this works for you.

 How do I change the default view for all folders?

 To change the default view for all folders, you need to follow the aforementioned guide.
 There are mainly two methods.
 First, you can right-click after opening a folder and select the Properties option.
 Switch to the Customize tab and choose a template from the drop-down list.
 Check the Also apply this template to all subfolder boxes and click the OK button.
 Alternatively, you can do the same using the View option.

 TIP: WinSetView will help you tweak File Explorer,